2011–12 Euro Hockey Tour

 The 2011–12 Euro Hockey Tour was the 16th season of Euro Hockey Tour.
 It started on 10 November 2011 and ended on 29 April 2012.
 A total of 24 games were played, with each team playing 12 games.
 The season consisted of the Karjala Tournament, the Channel One Cup, the Oddset Hockey Games, and the Kajotbet Hockey Games.
 The Czech Republic took their first Euro Hockey Tour gold medal since 1997–98, and thus received the largest prize money of €75,000.

+Format

+The tournament consisted of four stages: Czech Hockey Games in Czech Republic, Karjala Tournament in Finland, Channel One Cup in Russia and LG Hockey Games in Sweden.
+The intervals between stages are usually from 1 month to 3 months.
+In each phase teams played three games.